jina-ai/jina/README.md

 <tr>
 <td>
-<h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build a BERT-based NLP Semantic Search System in 3 minutes</a></h4>
+<h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build a NLP Semantic Search System</a></h4>
-Learn how to use Jina and DistilBert to build a slang search system
+Learn how build a script search system for South Park and practice your knowledge on Flows and Pods
 </td>
 <td><h3>🐣</h3></td>
 </tr>

 <tr>
 <td>
-<h4><a href="https://github.com/jina-ai/examples/tree/master/flower-search">Build a Flower Image Search System in 3 minutes</a></h4>
+<h4><a href="https://github.com/jina-ai/examples/tree/master/flower-search">Build a Flower Image Search System</a></h4>
-Learn how to use Jina and Torchvision to build a flower image search system
+Learn how to build an image search system and how to define you own executors and run them in docker
 </td>
 <td><h3>🐣</h3></td>
 </tr>